Metaform/edc-protocols/model/catalog/catalog.message.md

 - Pagination specified using [Web Linking](https://datatracker.ietf.org/doc/html/rfc5988).
 - Authorization via OAUTH2, Web DIDs, or another mechanism.
 - There is no need to specify a query language.
 Since all message types are DCAT serialized as JSON, any query language that can consume the serialization will work.
-- Replication can be handled via issuing GET requests, altough in most cases replication is not needed.
+- Replication can be handled via issuing GET requests, although in most cases replication is not needed.

 ## Message Examples